Vernithea McCrary, James Brown: Michigan Backpage.com Escorts Murder Case On TV One’s ‘Justice By Any Means’

 During the trial, prosecutors wanted to make the stories of the victims come alive.
 They didn’t want these women to be known only as prostitutes who answered a sex ad.
 They wanted the jury to know that they were real people with real lives and that their families were hurting over their grisly murders.

 It was also brought out that Brown killed these women because he wanted to do it.
 The seemingly deranged killer liked the violence and the gore associated with their deaths.
 He enjoyed frightening them.
-To him this was all entertainment.
+To him, this was all entertainment.

 James Brown was sentenced to life in prison with no chance of parole, a sentence that some believe was light compared to what he actually deserved.

-Find out the DNA evidence connected James Brown to the murders by tuning into Justice By Any Means at 9/8 p.m. on TV One.
+Find out how DNA evidence connected James Brown to the murders by tuning into Justice By Any Means at 9/8 p.m. on TV One.

 A woman's bestfriend gets brutally murdered.
 She's determined to find justice. #JusticeByAnyMeans Monday 9/8c pic.twitter.com/7jUVk5unlV